Phone-GWP-group

 For single-use packaging, the government website indicates that:

-For the purposes of the Plastic Packaging Tax, single-use consumer packaging is any single-use product designed to be used by a consumer or domestic user in performing one or more of the following functions in respect of goods or waste: containment, protection, handling, presentation, or delivery.
+For the purposes of the Plastic Packaging Tax, single-use consumer packaging is any single-use product that is designed to be used by a consumer or domestic user in performing one or more of the following functions in respect of goods or waste:

-These products would be used by the consumer rather than in the supply chain.
+These products would be use by the consumer rather than in the supply chain.

 What about recycled plastic packaging?